-Bicycles as we know it today was not invented by a single person.
-Its development took about 200 years and many inventors are credited to shape the bicycle to its present shape.
-Bicycle got many names during the time of its development.
-The name bicycle was adopted later.
+Bicycles as we know it today were not invented by a single person in present-day shape.
+Instead, its development took about 200 years and many inventors contributed to its design along the way.
+The word “Bicycle” was not the first name of bicycles.
+But, they got many names during the time of its development; the name bicycle was adopted later.

 The Running Machine – First Model of Bicycle

 The first known bicycle with a verifiable record was made by a German inventor Barn Karl von Drais.
 It was a two-wheeled human-powered bicycle.
 It didn’t have paddles, crankshaft and rubber tires as we have in today’s bicycles.
 Instead, these earlier bicycles had a wooden frame and wooden tires.
 They could be only propelled by pushing feet against the ground.
 This first bicycle was named “running machine” – sometimes also called “Hobby Horse”.

 Mr. Drais got his first patent in 1818.
 Then, another patent in Paris and where his bicycle got the name “Velocipede”.
 Velocipede became very popular in France, but it couldn’t sustain its popularity for long.
 Finally, after 1820, velocipedes were rarely seen.

 A very important improvement to the running machine (velocipede) was made by Pierre Michaux.
 He introduced pedals in it that were attached to the axle of its front wheel.
 The Introduction of pedals made the velocipede famous again for some time.
 But had not sustained its fame for long.

 Boneshaker declination came very fast because there was a flaw in its design.
 The flaw was the attachment of pedals to its front wheel, which made the steering difficult for a rider while paddling.
 Another reason was its heavy weight that took a lot of effort to propel it forward with pedals.
 This cycle got the name “Boneshaker” because it was very shaky on roads.